Carbon Core Deprecations

 DriverServices header file defines functions that help you manipulate time-based data.
 To perform these functions in your OS X v10.8 app, use the

 CFAbsoluteTime or Mach time APIs instead.
-For a summary of timer objects in Mach, see Time Management in Kernel Programming Guide; to learn more about
+For a summary of timer objects in Mach, see Time Management; to learn more about

 mach_absolute_time, see Mach Absolute Time Units.